 Even when you have chosen a niche, it still takes a great deal of research to find the products that will bring help you build a profitable business.
 We’ll shortly list a few specific examples of products which currently do well for dropshipping (and/or are expected to), but this does not necessarily provide a long-term roadmap to success.

 Above all else, if you focus on selling items that genuinely solve problems, you'll find an audience regardless of seasonality or trends.

 However, another approach might be to run a store that rides the wave of trending items to maximise profits at any given time.
-To do this, you’ll need to constantly keep on top of market data and always adapt your approach to ensure that you’re adhering to the formula for dropshipping success.
+To do this, you’ll need to constantly keep on top of market data, keep up with the latest ecommerce news and adapt your approach to ensure that you’re adhering to the formula for dropshipping success.

 You should always expand your repertoire to offer promising new products.
 If you’re unsure about a product ask yourself if it meets these parameters;

 If you’re unsure where to go for market data to analyse, try sites like Spocket, Product Mafia or Product Research Group.
 These platforms are useful hubs that house pertinent information like profit margins, countries of availability, interested demographic groups and everything else you need to know to make an informed decision.